Which Of These Combinations Will Result In A Reaction

 2. The Electrochemical Series: Extending Reactivity Beyond Metals

 The electrochemical series expands on the reactivity series, incorporating non-metals and considering redox potentials.
 It allows us to predict the likelihood of redox (reduction-oxidation) reactions.
-A substance with a higher reduction potential will readily oxidize a substance with a lower reduction potential.
+Also, a substance with a higher reduction potential will readily oxidize a substance with a lower reduction potential.
 This principle underpins many important industrial processes, such as electroplating and battery technology.

 3. Solubility Rules: Predicting Precipitation Reactions

 Solubility rules are a set of guidelines that predict whether an ionic compound will dissolve in water.
 These rules are essential for understanding precipitation reactions, where two soluble ionic compounds react to form an insoluble precipitate.
-For example, mixing solutions of silver nitrate (AgNO₃) and sodium chloride (NaCl) results in a precipitation reaction:
+As an example, mixing solutions of silver nitrate (AgNO₃) and sodium chloride (NaCl) results in a precipitation reaction:

 AgNO₃(aq) + NaCl(aq) → AgCl(s) + NaNO₃(aq)